 Kaila Bilbina M.S

 Yogyakarta, October 29, 2025 – Masayu Nafisa Sinanding Ndaru, together with Rajab Bullah Anggara Nasution, Natasya Dyah Anggraini, and Muhammad Faurel Keisya Zubair, students of the Industrial Engineering Study Program at Universitas Islam Indonesia, successfully participated offline in the National Seminar on Technology and Informatics (SNATIF) 2025.
 The event was organized by the Faculty of Engineering, Universitas Muria Kudus, and attended by students and academics from various universities across Indonesia.
 SNATIF 2025 served as a national academic forum for presenting and discussing scientific research in the fields of technology and informatics.
 In this seminar, Masayu’s research team presented a study titled “Analysis of the Effect of Customer Satisfaction and Trust on Customer Loyalty in a Local Indonesian Fried Chicken Restaurant.”
-The research applied linear regression analysis as its main method, and the team plans to publish the paper in a SINTA 4 indexed journal managed by Universitas Muria Kudus.
+The research applied linear regression analysis as its main method, and successfully published in the SITECH Journal: Information Systems and Technology (Universitas Muria Kudus), indexed in SINTA 4.
+The article is available online at https://jurnal.umk.ac.id/index.php/sitech/article/view/16046

 Preparation and Implementation Process at SNATIF 2025